Welcome to a World in Motion

 Vicon was established in Oxford, UK in 1984 as a management buy-out from the Oxford Instruments Group by Julian Morris with some founding employees and private investors.
 The privately owned company flourished and grew from organically generated profits, establishing itself as a world leader in its core business of motion capture and analysis.

 In 2001, Vicon's parent company, Oxford Metrics (LSE:OMG), floated on the London Stock Exchange, making Vicon a subsidiary to a public limited company.
 Oxford Metrics develops and markets analytics software for motion measurement and infrastructure asset management.
-To find out more about Vicon's sister company, visit oxfordmetrics.com/companies
+To find out more about Vicon's sister company, visit oxfordmetrics.com

-In 2004, Vicon acquired Peak Performance Technologies Inc, a motion capture company specialising in video acquisition and analysis.
+In 2004, Vicon acquired Peak Performance Technologies Inc, a motion capture company specializing in video acquisition and analysis.
 The combined Vicon-Peak business thrived and continues to operate under the same values it has held since its inception.

 Everyone at Vicon, from our CEO to our in-house production team, works together to achieve one common goal – to develop precision tracking solutions that inspire your creativity.
 We strive to do this by: